-Web 3.0 also doesn’t require “permission,” meaning that any authorities won’t have to decide whether someone gets access to services or not.
+Web 3.0 also doesn’t require “permission,” meaning that authorities won’t have to decide whether someone gets access to services.
 No “trust” is also required, meaning an intermediary isn’t essentially needed for virtual transactions between two or more parties.

-Web 3.0 Meaning
+Web 3.0 Meaning and Identity

 How does Web 3.0 Work?

 Since blockchain is decentralized, it offers the basis for the development and growth of Web 3.0.
-By integrating AI, ML, and IoT to Web 2.0 while using blockchain, a new version known as Web 3.0 hopes to provide a significantly different user experience that is highly tailored to needs.
+Integrating AI, ML, and IoT into Web 2.0 while using blockchain, a new version known as Web 3.0 hopes to provide a significantly different user experience highly tailored to needs.

 The Evolution of the Web